abwood/devlog/PBR/PBR.md

     vec3 color = mix(dielectric_brdf, metal_brdf, metallic);
 ```

 Note the addition of NdotL factor to f_specular and f_diffuse above, which ensures that these terms are only visible on the surfaces that face the light source.
-Special care must be taken to ensure that these dot products are clamped to 0.0, or sometimes to a small 0.0001 for cases when the dot product is used in the denominator.
+Most of these dot products used in this shader are clamped to 0.0, or sometimes to a small 0.0001 for cases when the dot product is used in the denominator.
+As we are calculating light response on the surface, `NdotL` is clamped in the 0-1 range.

 Diffuse and specular brdfs follow exactly as defined in Appendix B.
 ```GLSL